 As far as geeky office stationary goes, the red Swingline stapler from Office Space is both iconic and emblematic of the film it is associated with.
 I believe there needs to be more office solutions that are in the same vein as the Milton’s prized stapler.

 With that in mind I have devised this tandem: an electric pencil sharpener that looks like a wood chipper, and a detachable pencil eraser that looks like a sock-covered foot.
-If you don’t get the reference I am making please ask your friendly neighborhood geek/film buff.
+This is a fun reference to the (SPOILER) gruesome wood chipper scene at the end of Fargo.

 I made the above animation for the purpose of humor.
 The pencil would not be tossed about when sharpened.
 Also the external case to hold pencil shavings is one option; a reservoir beneath the wood chipper would probably be a lot tidier.